 Basic design principle of information modelling

-The design principle of the oneM2M abstract information model of home appliance, is to use SDT 3.0 as introduced in oneM2M TR-0017 [i.2].
+The design principle of the oneM2M abstract information model of home appliance, is to use SDT 4.0 originally introduced in oneM2M TR-0017 [i.2].
 Note that those terms starting with a capital letter in this clause are SDT terms and are explained in [1].

 Domain is a unique name which acts like a namespace (e.g., "org.oneM2M.home.modules").
 It is set by the organization creating the SDT, allowing reference to a package of definitions for the contained ModuleClasses and Device models.